 - B. Complete a minimum of two art techniques listed under the media of Painting, Printing or Graphic Design.
 Provide pictures of all completed art techniques on the Visual Arts e-Record.
 (For example: Art techniques for painting -- acrylics, watercolors, abstracts, sand painting, self-portrait, action painting, oil painting with impasto, scumbling and perspective and encaustic painting.
 See manual for printing and graphic-design techniques.) - C. Explain in your 4-H e-Record story what you learned. - D. Exhibit: display your best art design.
-Oil paintings and acrylic paintings should be no larger than 16" x 24" canvas and ready to hang.
+Oil paintings and acrylic paintings should be no larger than 16" x 24" when framed canvas and ready to hang.
 Oil and acrylic paintings may be framed without glass.
 Watercolor paintings should use small mattes and be framed with glass.
-The framed watercolor should not be larger than 16" x 24". - E. Graphic Design exhibit can be a logo or a self -portrait, a blog, advertisement, website, CD or DVD label, optical illusion, or a notebook of your graphic designs, etc.
+The framed watercolor should not be larger than 16" x 24". - E. Graphic Design exhibit can be a logo or a self -portrait, a blog, advertisement, website, CD or DVD label, optical illusion, or a notebook of your graphic designs, etc. Use of Artificial Intelligence in the creation or editing of images must be cited in your story.